MaxPra/GameTimeX/README.md

 Unlike platform counters that may continue running while a title is idle, GameTimeX records playtime only when the game is truly active.

 **Version 2.1.0**
-Same reliable core, new refinements and December playtime statistics.
+Same reliable core, new refinements and yearly playtime statistics in December.

 Download the latest installer:
 [GameTimeXSetup_Latest.msi](https://github.com/MaxPra/GameTimeX/releases/download/Version2.1.0/GameTimeXSetup_Latest.msi)